webdriverio/webdriverio/docs/guide/services/visual-regression.md

 * **misMatchTolerance** `Number`  ( default: 0.01 ) <br>
 number between 0 and 100 that defines the degree of mismatch to consider two images as identical, increasing this value will decrease test coverage.

-For an example of generating screenshot filesnames dependent on the current test name, have a look at the sample code of [Configuration](#configuration).
+For an example of generating screenshot filenames dependent on the current test name, have a look at the sample code of [Configuration](#configuration).

 #### VisualRegressionCompare.SaveScreenshot
 This method is a stripped variant of `VisualRegressionCompare.LocalCompare` to capture only screenshots.
 This is quite useful when you just want to create reference screenshots and overwrite the previous one without diffing.